-- Private prisons break up families and our communities
+- Prisons break up families and our communities.

-- Private prisons detain immigrant children and impede visits.
+- Prisons detain immigrant children and impede visits.

-- Private prisons are violent and routinely violate human rights.
+- Prisons are racist, violent and routinely violate human rights.
 Detained Migrants are denied due process.

-- Private prisons think of immigrants as a market.
+- Prison companies think of immigrants as a market.
 This is just the beginning.
 They are seeking to expand into other markets.